 Pickup Magnetization And Age

 How do guitar pickups wear out?
-While the average player might not notice any deterioration in their sound over years of use, a working musician will notice a loss of highs, more noise, and generally a lower overall quality.
+The average player might not notice any deterioration in their sound over years of use.
+A working musician will notice a loss of highs, more noise, and generally a lower overall quality.

 The first question is how does this happen?

-The permanent magnets in pickups slowly lose their strength over time.
-This happens when the pickup is continually subjected to small amounts of heat and opposing magnetic fields, which over time will cause the magnetism in the pickups to slowly diminish.
+The permanent magnets in pickups lose their strength over time.
+This happens when the pickup is subjected to small amounts of heat.
+As well as opposing magnetic fields.
+Over time will cause the magnetism in the pickups to slowly diminish.

 One is to store your pickups in a cool, dry place when you’re not using them.
 This will help to keep the magnetism from diminishing.

-In general, though, it’s inevitable that over time the magnets in your pickups will slowly lose their strength and the quality of your sound will degrade.
+In general, it’s inevitable that the magnets in your pickups will lose their strength.
+The quality of your sound will degrade.